 Nepal, home to Mt.
 Everest (8848m), is also prosperous concerning the cultural affluence of the country.
 Nepal, with a mere geographical span of 147,181 km2, is located in Southern Asia between the borders of China and India.
 Topographically, it is divided into 3 regions: Himalayas, Hilly, and Terai.
 The northern section of Nepal is called the Himalayas, consisting of 8 of the ten highest peaks in the world.
 As we move down the Terai region is more fertile, while the hilly region is covered with hills of the Mahabharata ranges.
 The climate varies depending upon the season, however, the Himalayan region is cold, Hilly is moderate, and Terai is hot.
 The country also hosts a massive assortment of cultures distributed over the three geographical regions.

 You can enter Nepal only with the possession of a legal Tourist Visa.
 Visa on arrivals can be obtained from Tribhuvan International Airport at Kathmandu and from the different entry points at the Nepal-India and Nepal-China borders.
 Outside Nepal, it can be accessed from the Nepal Embassy established in various countries.
-The payment can be done only through cash and the currency varies as per the nation where one's origins are based upon or opt to choose.
+The payment can be done only through cash and the currency varies as per the nation where one’s origins are based or opt choose.
 The information for a tourist visa is given below:

 How to reach Nepal